 And that, friends, is the real problem.
-Justin is so earnestly mimicking his influences, instead of allowing himself to be influenced, that he actually believes he has created his own sound…he even says it in the liner notes.
+Justin is so earnestly mimicking his influences that he actually believes he has created his own sound…he even says it in the liner notes.
 It’s not hard to like this album, it is well-crafted for the most part.
 But for me, at times it’s like listening to the best Ginuwine tracks and at other times it’s like listening to Kelis’ Kaleidoscope.
 What makes it hard to like is the lack of fun that was evident in Justin’s contributions to NSYNC.
 It is more palatable to listen to lame white boys mimic if they seem to be aware that they are just playing dress up.
 From his MTV performance, to the Billboard performance, and his vacillation between loverboy and b-boy poseur, it is clear that Timberlake is confused.
 He is so earnest.

 His MJ-lite opening single, Like I Love You would have angered even had he not ripped off entire choreographed segments and the MJ look on MTV.
 Take It From Here and Last Night are so innocuously catchy that you wanna drill a hole in your head and hope that the melodies fall out.
 The Brian McKnight contribution is further proof that he should have stopped after One Last Cry.
 (Oh No) What You Got is probably the best of the rest, with Justin actually engaged with the Timbaland track instead of just coasting over it.